schoolsbycounty

 Frequently Asked Questions

-King and Queen County has a school score of 78/100, which is considered high performing.
-This score is calculated from graduation rates, per-pupil spending, and educational attainment data from NCES and the U.S. Census Bureau.
+King and Queen County has a school score of 78/100, which is a higher measured signal in this county-level index.
+This score is calculated from available NCES graduation-rate and school-finance data, with school-level records shown separately below.

 What is the graduation rate in King and Queen County?